cbodonnell/airgap-oci/README.md

 ### Create an OCI artifact

 In this step we'll start up another registry on port 5001.
-In practice, this could be any registry where the airgap bundle will be stored, such as the Replicated Registry.
+In practice, this could be any registry where airgap bundles will be stored.

 ```bash
 docker run -d -p 5001:5000 -v $(PWD)/bundle/images:/var/lib/registry --name storage-registry registry:2